ArweaveTeam/docs.arweave.org-info/mining/metrics.md

 is printed periodically by your node (to the console and to the logs), and can be set using the `mining_server_chunk_cache_size_limit` launch parameter.

-**Debugging**: If your chunk cache size is sonsistently at or above the limit, your miner is not able to keep up with its optimal mining rate.
+**Debugging**: If your chunk cache size is consistently at or above the limit, your miner is not able to keep up with its optimal mining rate.
 This can be for a number of reason, however one thing you can try is increasing the `mining_server_chunk_cache_size_limit`.
 If your miner is only temporarily falling behind (e.g. due to other processes running and stealing CPU or disk bandwidth), an increased cache can allow your miner to "catch up".

-Note: increaseing the cache size limit may increase your node's memory usage which can negatively impact performance if you are running near your system's memory limit.
+Note: increasing the cache size limit may increase your node's memory usage which can negatively impact performance if you are running near your system's memory limit.

 ## HTTP Requests Debug Metrics